MakerSCAD/makerscad-docs/source/getting_started.rst

 .. figure:: /_static/images/setup/makerscad_com.png

-Enter your email address, name, and company in the form as shown in the picture
+Enter your email address, name, and company in the form as shown in the picture.

 .. figure:: /_static/images/setup/iwantthis.png

-Pay what you want for MakerScad, that means that you decide how much the product is worth, so, enter the quantity you consider as a fair price and click on the button to proceed
+Pay what you want for MakerScad, that means that you decide how much the product is worth, so, enter the quantity you consider as a fair price and click on the button to proceed.

 .. figure:: /_static/images/setup/makerscadregister.png